Residential Buildings

 RH Architects with Marcon Developments

-McAuley Consulting prepared a number of alternative solutions to address interconnection between the two buildings at level P1 and shared access agreements required for the air space parcel subdivision.
+McAuley Architectural Consulting prepared a number of alternative solutions to address interconnection between the two buildings at level P1 and shared access agreements required for the air space parcel subdivision.

 DYS Architecture with UBC Properties Trust